pgliaskovitis/scratch-a-pixel/README.md

 Attention
 =========
-This code repo is no longer maintained.
-Please checkout out the latest code additions at the official Scratch A Pixel repo at https://github.com/scratchapixel.
+This repo is no longer maintained.
+Please checkout out the latest code additions at the official Scratchapixel 3.0 repo at https://github.com/scratchapixel.

 # scratch-a-pixel